mitschabaude/watever/README.md

 Some remarks:

 - All JS wrapper code is contained in the `wrap()` function that is imported from `watever`, so its size impact when using multiple WAT modules in one project stays small (~1.6 kB minzipped).
-- As you can see, our JS import of `"./github.js"` is converted into an actual import statement and `numberOfRepos` is passed to `wrap()` (which will pass it to `WebAssembly.instantiate`), together with other JS imports.
-On the other hand, imported WAT code got bundled directly into the Wasm bytecode.
+- As you can see, our `(import "./github.js" "numberOfRepos" ...)` is converted into a JS import statement and `numberOfRepos` is passed to `wrap()` (which will pass it to `WebAssembly.instantiate`), together with other JS imports.
+On the other hand, imported WAT got bundled directly into the Wasm bytecode.
 - Wasm bytecode is inlined as a base64 string.
-We think this approach is a far better default than fetching a `.wasm` file, for the same reason that we bundle JS modules by default: because it saves a roundtrip to the server (that is only initiated after the importing file has loaded).
-Code-splitting can be a good thing, but should be applied with purpose and not as a random byproduct of using Wasm and JS together.
+I think this is a far better default than fetching a `.wasm` file, for the same reason that we bundle JS modules by default: because, when deployed on the web, it saves a roundtrip to the server that is only initiated after the importing file has loaded.
+Code-splitting is a good thing, but should be applied with purpose and not as a random by-product of using Wasm in JS.

+## FAQ

+### How am I supposed to integrate this into my project?

-Currently, you can use the `watever` CLI as a build step that comes _before_ JS bundling.
+You can use JS produced by the watever CLI directly in node (as ES module) or deno.
+To use it on the web, you'll need a second build step _after_ watever that performs JS bundling, like webpack.

-In the future, we plan to create plugins for popular build tools like webpack, to avoid a separate build step for WAT.
+In the future, I plan to create plugins to integrate watever in popular JS build pipelines, to only have one build step.
 This will also enable optimizations like tree-shaking WAT modules based on what is imported from them on the JS side.
+In fact, this project originated from [esbuild-plugin-wat](https://github.com/mitschabaude/esbuild-plugin-wat) which quickly got out of hand as I wanted to add more and more features 😅

 ## TODOs